 Jesus’ ministry was centered around grace.
 HIs mission was to set people free from bondage and shame.
 Why then do we only place people back into prisons of shame?
 Why do we tie up heavy burdens to place on their backs thinking it will somehow motivate them towards change when all it actually does it weigh them down into the grave?
 If someone comes to you and says, I have been hurt, abused, mistreated and rejected our first response must be to care for that person.
 We must understand that there is a deep message of shame already written upon their heart.
 They already carry unnecessary guilt.

-Walking with someone in discipleship doesn’t mean that we speak into their hearts the wrong of who they are, but instead, we speak to them the truth of who they are in Christ.
+Walking with someone in discipleship doesn’t mean that we speak into their hearts everything that’s wrong with them, but instead, the truth of who they are in Christ.
 We remind them of the Father’s love for them.
 We journey with them away from bondage and towards grace.
 Doing so releases them from shame and places them on a path towards victory.
 Should there be accountability and repentance for destructive behavior?
 Yes, absolutely, but when the individual has repented we must carry them back to the cross, the place where shame was set free.

 My husband has a friend who always says of people, “You are awesome for God.”
 At first, I’ll admit, his statement bothered me.
 I would think, that person is not awesome for God, look at their life and what they’re doing!
 Now I understand the reason for his positive approach.
 We cannot change the hearts of people.
 Only love does that.
 Even when we speak a word of rebuke into someone’s heart it should never be motivated by shame, manipulation or anger, it should always be presented in love.